Failure to Thrive (FTT) in Children

 What is failure to thrive in children?

 Failure to thrive (FTT) is slow physical development in a baby or child.
 It’s caused by a baby or child not having enough nutrition.
+FTT is a clinical observation, not a diagnosis.
+It is used to describe a baby or child who is less than the 5th percentile for weight for their sex and age.
+Or it means the child continues to grow more slowly than normal over time.

 What causes failure to thrive in a child?

-Failure to thrive has many possible causes.
+FTT has many possible causes.
 In some cases, more than one thing may cause it.

 A baby or child may not be taking in enough nutrients and calories.
 This can occur if a baby or child: